ovessHere/Sql-for-AR-Aging/README.md

 - Common Table Expressions (CTEs)
 - Window Functions
 ## Business Questions Answered
-Change in Credit Memo Amount to Latest Date.
-Finding the Proportion of Source for the Invoice generated
+1.Change in Credit Memo Amount to Latest Date.
+2.Finding the Proportion of Source for the Invoice generated
-		Invoice Quantity by Region
+		3.Invoice Quantity by Region
-		Count of Invoice for Top 10 Payee
+		4.Count of Invoice for Top 10 Payee
-		Count of Invoice Received in last 30 days
+		5.Count of Invoice Received in last 30 days
-		Week Over Week changes in Invoice Quantity
+		6.Week Over Week changes in Invoice Quantity
-		Most recent Invoice by Vendor
+		7.Most recent Invoice by Vendor
-		Vendor having Heighest Number of Bill pending
-		Vendor having Heighest Number of Bill pending.
+		8.Vendor having Heighest Number of Bill pending 9.Vendor having Heighest Number of Bill pending.
 ## About Me
 Data professional with 14+ years of experience transitioning toward Data Analytics and Business Intelligence.
 Skilled in Tableau, Quicksight,Sql,Regulatory Re[orting,FinOps,business reporting, and data-driven decision making.
 ## Connect me on Linkedin